kurz-net/rule-one/docs/book.md

 - units:
   - ROIC: %
-  - Revenue, Capital, Cash: in Millions
+  - Revenue / Sales, Capital, Cash: in Millions
   - EPS: in $

 ## Where to get the big five